 Ford EPS and P/E Ratio

 As per its most recent earnings report of Q4 2020, Ford stocks are carrying an EPS of -0.07.
 This figure is negative to represent Ford’s Q4 2020 losses.
 As of late January 2021, the Ford P/E ratio stood at just over 55.

 According to third-party commentators, the average P/E ratio of the US automobile industry is 16.
-Based on this, Ford shares could be heavily overvalued at current prices.
+Based on this metric, Ford shares could be overvalued, relative to the industry as a whole.

 Yes, Ford is a dividend stock, so as an investor you will be entitled to your share.
 Its most recent distribution amounted to $0.15 per share, which is the same dividend size since 2015.